cfdemons/AIRTUKT/README.md

 # AIRTUK: A Tutorial Collection for Machine Learning in Turbulence

-AIRTUK is a collection of tutorials demonstrating the application of machine learning and related techniques to turbulence and computational fluid dynamics (CFD).
+AIRTUK is a collection of tutorials demonstrating the application of machine learning (ML) and related techniques to turbulence and computational fluid dynamics (CFD).
+The collection covers four key areas of ML applications in turbulence research: ML-assisted reduced-order and surrogate modelling, including graph neural network-based approaches; ML-based optimisation and uncertainty quantification, including Bayesian optimisation and multi-fidelity shape optimisation; generative modelling for turbulence; and data assimilation using physics-informed neural networks (PINNs) for sparse-data reconstruction.

+Each of the five tutorials has a dedicated Jupyter Notebook (`*.ipynb`) located in `AIRTUK/tutorial/$tut_name/*.ipynb`.
+These notebooks allow users to explore the underlying theory of the algorithms, run the code, and post-process the results.

 ## Requirements